 Our main goal is to improve teaching and learning to fulfill the Yarmouth School System mission statement, "Empowering All Students to Create Fulfilling Lives in a Changing World".
 To facilitate these efforts, our School Improvement Plan includes specific goals that are aligned with the district's strategic plan.
-Our School Improvement Team then establishes a time line for each piece of the plan and monitors our progress.
+Our School Improvement Team then establishes a timeline for each piece of the plan and monitors our progress.

 In September of 1992, the Frank H. Harrison Middle School opened its doors to students and staff.
 The Building Committee demonstrated the perseverance and genuine willingness to compromise and collaborate in order to make this project a reality.
 The Committee included Joy Aherns, Chairperson, W. Kenneth Anderson, Douglas S. Carr, Jamie A. LeBlanc, William E. Miles, Jr., Ashely B. Richards, Jr., Bruce E. Soule, Warren M. Turner, Guy J. Vigue, and Lisa F. Williams.
 The building was designed by Terrien Architects and built by the Sheridan Corporation for $8,000,000.

 The school name was selected to honor Frank H. Harrison, Yarmouth’s first Superintendent of Schools.
 Mr. Harrison captained the Clippership fleet for 25 years.
-During his many dedicated years to the community the Yarmouth schools evolved into one of New England’s premier school systems.
+During his many dedicated years to the community, the Yarmouth schools evolved into one of New England’s premier school systems.

 In September of 1989, the Middle School Educational Planning Committee embarked upon a two-year study of middle-level education in Yarmouth.
 The Educational Plan included a challenging, developmentally appropriate curriculum, exploratory programs, an advisee/advisor program, and flexible scheduling.
 These cornerstones of middle-level education have stood the test of time.

-Our Grade 7 has three two-member teams.
+Our Grade 7 has two two-member teams and one three-member team.
 The core academics of language arts [reading and writing], mathematics, science, and social studies are taught by the teams.
-The teams are: 1) Morgan Cuthbert (Mathematics and Science) and Karyn Smith (Language Arts and Social Studies), 2) Tate Gale (Mathematics and Science) and Stephanie Hill (Language Arts and Social Studies), and 3) Mike Hagerty (Language Arts and Mathematics) and Janice Medenica (Science and Social Studies).
+The teams are Morgan Cuthbert (Mathematics and Science) and Liz Harder (Language Arts and Social Studies); and Mike Hagerty (Language Arts and Mathematics) and Janice Medenica (Science and Social Studies).
+The three-member team is Tate Gale (Mathematics and Science), Michelle Raber (Science and Social Studies), and Stephanie Hill (Language Arts and Social Studies).